Use mathematical induction to prove that each statement is true for every positive integer n. 2 is a factor of n2 - n.

 Mathematical Induction

-Mathematical induction is a proof technique used to show that a statement holds for all positive integers.
-It involves two steps: proving the base case (usually n=1) is true, and then proving that if the statement holds for an arbitrary integer k, it also holds for k+1.
+Mathematical induction is a proof technique used to establish that a statement holds for all positive integers.
+It involves two steps: proving the base case (usually for n=1) and then proving the inductive step, where assuming the statement is true for n=k leads to it being true for n=k+1.

 Recommended video: